summer foot care for diabetics

 • Take a medical kit away with you.
 Blister plasters and antiseptic cream are your best friends on holiday!
 Make some room in your suitcase for them.

-• Visit your Podiatrist for regular treatment and foot health checks.
-We can help advise you further and keep your feet in the best possible condition.
+• Regular check-ups with a podiatrist for diabetic feet can help keep your feet in the best possible condition.

-For more advice on Diabetes, check out Diabetes UK website here
+For more advice on diabetic foot care, check out the Diabetes UK website.